 What is Suman Malagkit?

-Suman (pronounced soo-man) also called Budbud (pronounce bood-bood) is one of my favorite h Filipino snack/desserts!
-It’s a rice cake usually made from glutinous rice cooked with ginger, coconut milk and sugar until al dente.
-Then wrapped in banana leaves and steamed to perfection.
+Suman (pronounced as soo-man), also called Budbud (pronounced as bood-bood), is one of my favorite Filipino snacks or desserts.
+It's a traditional Filipino sticky rice cake usually made from glutinous rice cooked with ginger, coconut milk, and sugar until al dente.
+Then wrapped in banana leaves and steamed to perfection!

-There are so many variations of suman, but it’s usually eaten with chocolate powder (hot chocolate mix), sprinkled with brown sugar, mangos, or how my husband eats it- maple syrup.
+There are so many variations of suman, but it's usually eaten with chocolate powder (hot chocolate mix), sprinkled with brown sugar, mangos, or, as my husband eats it, maple syrup.
+Learn how to make this suman malagkit with banana leaves today and enjoy it as a delicious snack or dessert on any occasion!

-- Glutinous rice comes in many forms, also check to see if it’s sticky rice, waxy rice, botan rice, biroin chal, sweet rice, mochi rice, pearl rice, or malagki- these are the types of rice you’re looking for.
+- Glutinous rice comes in many forms; also check to see if it's sticky rice, waxy rice, botan rice, biroin chal, sweet rice, mochi rice, pearl rice, or malagkit—these are the types of rice you're looking for.

 Listed below are all the ingredients you will need: